jcbnlsn/MacNotificationsPlugin/README.md

 ## **Project Settings**
 To use this plugin, add an entry into the plugins table of build.settings.
 If you want your application to throw alert style notifications you need to add the NSUserNotificationAlertStyle = "alert" entry in the build settings plist table (default style is banner).
-After this you can import the plugin with:

 ```lua
 settings =